ahadas/ahadas.github.io/_drafts/2020-04-15-nightly-builds-jenkins-github.md

 ---
 layout: post
-title: Nightly Builds in GitHub using Jenkins
+title: Nightly Builds on GitHub using Jenkins
 ---

 In this post I share a solution I have implemented for publishing nightly builds on GitHub.